Director / Filmmaker / Speaker

 "...like a hi-tech version of Lars von Trier's Dogville" The Guardian

 "Easily one of the best films of the year" Huffington Post

 "an experimental British drama... with a densely intensive visual verve."
 The Times

 Marcus is working as a Digital Producer for Theatre Royal Stratford East, where he is also an Associate Artist.
-Marcus has been the Artistic Director at award-winning National Touring Theatre Company Pilot Theatre for 20 years.
+Marcus was Artistic Director at the award-winning National Touring Theatre Company Pilot Theatre from 1993 to 2016.
 He has directed work across in the UK, throughout Europe, and in Argentina, including national touring productions of: Antigone, The Loneliness of the Long Distance Runner, Romeo and Juliet, Lord of the Flies, Beautiful Thing, Sing Yer Heart Out For The Lads, Looking for JJ, Road, The Fever Chart, Bloodtide, and Rumble Fish.

 Marcus is currently developing a new show for National Theatre Wales.